 3. Storage in Nebula

-The ciphertext, along with its defined policy, is stored within the Nebula OpenSource platform.
-Nebula acts as the central hub for managing encrypted data and ensuring that access control policies are consistently enforced.
+The ciphertext and its defined policy are stored within the Nebula OpenSource platform.
+Nebula is the central hub for managing encrypted data and ensuring access control policies are consistently enforced.

 4. Attribute Assignment and Private Keys

-To enable access control, users are assigned specific attributes such as their role, department, or geographic location.
-These attributes are managed by a trusted external entity which is the "Authorization".
+Users are assigned specific attributes such as their role, department, or geographic location to enable access control.
+These tributes are managed by a trusted external entity, the "Authorization".
 Authorities (e.g., Authority A and Authority Z) are responsible for issuing private keys tailored to the assigned attributes, based on the tokens issued by the authorization.
-Each user receives a private key that determines whether they can decrypt specific ciphertexts.
+Each user receives a private key determining whether they can decrypt specific ciphertexts.

 5. Decryption Attempt